risonakamo/mp3-scan-v2/doc/tasks.md

 - [ ] keyboard shortcuts
 - [ ] skip item
 - [ ] maybe mode
+- [ ] tscheck in terminal not detecting ts errors, but vscode is detecting it

+# 3
+- [ ] also detect all the items in y/n/m and add it to the progress number (but they are non-interactable except in maybe mode)
+- [ ] flashing on page load due to delay in getting state

 # when back online
 - [ ] switch to lodash